 Overview

-The European ITS spectrum regulation is based on an decision of the Electronic Communications Committee of the European Conference of Postal and Telecommunications Administrations (CEPT/ECC) (ECC/DEC/(08)01) for the band 5895 MHz to 5905MHz including a extension band from 5905MHz to 5925MHz and a CEPT/ECC recommendation (ECC/REC/(08)01) for the band 5855MHz to 5875MHz.
+The European ITS spectrum regulation is based on an decision of the Electronic Communications Committee of the European Conference of Postal and Telecommunications Administrations (CEPT/ECC) (ECC/DEC/(08)01) for the band 5895 MHz to 5905MHz including an extension band from 5905MHz to 5925MHz and a CEPT/ECC recommendation (ECC/REC/(08)01) for the band 5855MHz to 5875MHz.
 The Recommendations is implemented in a limited number of European countries.

 In addition, the European Commission allocates the frequency band 5875 – 5905 MHz in a legally binding way in the European Union for safety-related ITS application (Commission Decision 2008/671/EC), a.k.a. cooperative ITS (C-ITS) and vehicle-to-x communications (V2X)..
 This band is available for a European wide deployment of cooperative ITS services.
-The cooperative ITS spectrum allocation in Europe is depicted in Figure 1.
+The cooperative ITS spectrum allocation in Europe is depicted in Figure C-1.
 This legal framework is under revision until Q2/2015 with no changes in the spectrum band allocations.

-Figure 1: European cooperative ITS spectrum allocation
+Figure C-1: European cooperative ITS spectrum allocation

 Mitigation requirements